How to Hire a Perception Engineer

 Follow with a systems design discussion covering how they would architect a perception stack for your specific application.
 This tests both breadth and systems thinking.

-Include a practical element — a code review, a dataset analysis, or a specific problem in your domain.
+Include a practical element, such as a code review, a dataset analysis, or a specific problem in your domain.
 Keep it scoped and relevant; avoid generic LeetCode-style exercises.

 Speak to a specialist robotics recruiter

-If you are hiring a perception engineer and want specialist advice on search strategy, get in touch.
+If you are hiring a perception engineer and want specialist advice on search strategy, explore our specialist recruitment services or get in touch.